Celtics hold off Kings 103-102 despite Hield’s 41 points

 Kings: At the Philadelphia 76ers on Wednesday in the finale of a four-game trip.

-Celtics: Host the Brooklyn Nets on Wednesday in what would have been Kyrie Irving’s return, but he’s sidelined with a shoulder injury.
+Celtics: Host the Brooklyn Nets on Wednesday in what would have been Kyrie Irving’s return, but he’s expected to be sidelined with a shoulder injury.

 —